tsheng1/castle/README.md

 }
 ```

+### Location Search

+By combining the functionalities of the Google Maps API and Places API, users are able to use the search bar to search for listings by location.
+The map will also update after each search to show the relevant areas.

 ### Upcoming Features

 Upcoming features include

-+ Search functionality by location, availability, number of guests, type of home, and price
++ Search functionality by availability, number of guests, type of home, and price
 + Reviews for listings
 + Messaging between users and listing hosts